craigbarnes/dte/docs/dte-syntax.md

 ### **str** [**-i**] _string_ _destination_ [_emit-name_]

 See if following bytes are same as _string_.
-If they are emit _emit-name_ and jump to _destination_ state.
+If they are, emit _emit-name_ and jump to _destination_ state.

 `-i`